Guides to shaping great products

 2. Encrypt all personal data

 Encryption scrambles data in a way that makes it unintelligible for those who don’t have the decryption keys.
-Although it’s often mentioned as a key factor of GDPR compliance, the word “encryption”is only mentioned 4 times throughout the GDPR text:
+The word “encryption”is only mentioned 4 times throughout the GDPR text:

 • “…implement measures to mitigate those risks, such as encryption.”
 (P51.
 (83))